 The mission of Florida Coastal Everglades (FCE) Information Management is to facilitate research at the LTER site and in the broader scientific community by ensuring that high-quality LTER data and metadata are accessible for current and future generations of scientists.
 This mission is accomplished through the following activities:

-- Regular data submissions: Data collected by both students and senior scientists under the auspices of the FCE LTER program are expected to be submitted to the FCE LTER information manager (IM) in a timely manner.
+- Regular data submissions: Data collected by both students and senior scientists under the auspices of the FCE LTER program are submitted to the FCE LTER information manager (IM) in a timely manner.
 The FCE IM and FCE PI collaborate to track dataset updates to ensure that data are made publicly accessible within two years of data collection, consistent with the LTER Network Data Access Policy.
 Data are only embargoed when they were collected by a grad student who still needs to publish them, or when data were not collected using LTER funds.

 - Contributions of data to the LTER Network cross-site database: FCE LTER data and metadata are archived in the Environmental Data Initiative’s data repository, where most LTER data can be found.
 Data and metadata undergo rigorous congruence checks before they can be archived, ensuring that published data are of high quality.
-DataONE harvests all metadata from the EDI repository so that FCE metadata are also exposed for discovery through the DataONE search interface.
+DataONE harvests metadata from the EDI repository so that FCE metadata are also exposed for discovery through the DataONE search interface.

 - Facilitation of discovery of Everglades data on the FCE website: The FCE website is a central portal to FCE LTER data, related data of use to FCE researchers, and other information about FCE LTER Research and the Everglades.
 The website was redesigned in 2019 to reflect recommendations in the Guidelines for LTER Web Site Design and Content document of 2018.
 A query tool that takes advantage of the API and REST web services offered by EDI has been implemented on the FCE website to enable discovery of FCE data in the EDI Data Repository.
 FCE metadata content from the EDI repository is displayed on the FCE website in comprehensive data summary pages.
 In addition to facilitating discovery of FCE LTER data, the website contains links to many agency databases that house Everglades-relevant data.